Skip to main content

 This example demonstrates a simple scenario:

-I want to enable/disable a control property based on the status of another.
+I want to enable/disable a control property based on a Checkbox control.

 Let's imagine an example of this:

-If a user enables Dangerous?
-I want Description to be required.
-So I'll create an expression to make the Value property of the Dangerous? control available to the form.
+If Dangerous is enabled, Description should be required.
+I can create an expression that exposes the Value property of the Dangerous control to other controls.
 I can then set the Required property of the Description control to target the expression.

 The Expressions box

-2. In the Item Form Expression Builder, select Edit at the top.
-Enter a name that clearly describes the expression and then select Save.
+In the Item Form Expression Builder, select Edit at the top.
+Enter a descriptive name and select Save.

 The edited name of the new expression

-1. Select Global in the toolbar and choose Boolean to add a node to the canvas.
+Select Globals in the app bar and choose Boolean to add a node to the canvas.

 The global node appears on the canvas